samsheffield/2D_Game_Design/docs/week8.md

 Build a *small scene* based on some aspect(s) of your life that a player explore.
 Give the player a destination and things to encounter along the way.
 Add a player control script and experiment with small changes to the code.

+__You can complete this homework individually or collaborate with one additional person from class__

 *Your small scene...*

 The small scene does not need to be a literal 1-to-1 realistic representation of your life.
 It can be symbolic, metaphorical, a kind of magical realism, a fictional account.
 It doesn't need to be super revealing or personal, just don't be too neutral in your choices *Hey designer, what exeperience are you designing??*